Welcome back to the EIB Network and Rush Limbaugh, the Excellence in Broadcasting Network.

 Here's Dan Pfeiffer from the White House trying to explain to Bob why now.

-We should have a debate in this country about between middle class economics and trickle-down economics.
+We should have a debate in this country about between middle-class economics and trickle-down economics.

-See, you hear all the lies in there.
+See, you hear all the lies in there?

-Well, let's see what's gonna happen here.
+Well, let's see what's going to happen here.

-Middle class economics, simple proposition that we ask the wealthy to pay a little more, invest more in the middle class, give the middle class a raise.
+Middle-class economics, simple proposition that we ask the wealthy to pay a little more, invest more in the middle class, give the middle class a raise.

-That's sorry, folks, that's not how it happens.
+Sorry, folks, that's not how it happens.

 The government gets the raise.